 Facilities leaders in the retail industry have it remarkably tough.
-They face all the same challenges as workplace leaders in other industries (such as optimizing space utilization, fielding work order requests and encouraging greater workforce productivity), but a mess of unique challenges give them headaches.
+They face all the same challenges as workplace leaders in other industries that require facilities management (such as optimizing space utilization, fielding work order requests and encouraging greater workforce productivity), but a mess of unique challenges give them headaches.

 Here are three of the most common facilities management (FM) issues retail facilities leaders face and how to fix them.